 2. You will automatically be prompted to enter your username and password to access the camera.
 If the device is in the factory default state and was manufactured after January 1, 2020, you will be asked to create a user with administrator privileges before the device will be operational.
 For more information, see Creating the Initial User and Logging In below.

 Creating the Initial User and Logging In

-Cameras manufactured after January 1, 2020, do not have a default username and password and will be in a factory default state.
+New cameras do not have a default username and password and will be in a factory default state.

 Important: You must create a user with administrator privileges before the camera is operational.